Promised Land (The Vampire Diaries): Plot

 The episode ends with Stefan appearing to Bonnie so he can pass to the Other Side.
-Bonnie is aghast seeing him and she cannot believe that he is dead.
-Stefan asks to tell him that she found a way to bring them all back, Bonnie tells him that she did, but she lost it and then Stefan passes through her to the Other Side.
+Bonnie is aghast seeing him and cannot believe he is dead.
+Stefan asks her if she found a way to bring them all back.
+Bonnie tells him she did, but lost it and then Stefan passes through her to the Other Side.

 Feature music

 In the "Promised Land" episode we can hear the songs: